ladylogarithm/ladylogarithm/README.md

 ## Hi there 👋

-A GIAC-certified security professional with a career spanning from web development to threat research, now leading the security and administration for a university Cyber Range.
+A GIAC-certified security professional with a career spanning from web development to threat research, now specializing in Cybersecurity Infrastructure and Analysis.
+I am currently expanding my offensive capabilities through preparation for the OSCP certification and building my personal lab.

-Enhancing Cybersecurity education with one sticker and stuffed animal at a time.
+Enhancing Cybersecurity education one stuffed animal and sticker at a time.

 <!--
 **ladylogarithm/ladylogarithm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.